b-a-b-i-s/oh-my-posh-guide/README.md

 All themes available at: <https://ohmyposh.dev/docs/themes>

-I have customized the theme called thecyberden with some extra stuff in [.thecyberden-babis.omp.json](./.thecyberden-babis.omp.json).
+I have customized the theme called thecyberden with some extras in [.thecyberden-babis.omp.json](./.thecyberden-babis.omp.json).
 You can download it, add it to your user folder and add a link to it as shown bellow.

 ```pwsh
 if ($ENV:USERPROFILE) {